 What to Order: Pad Thai haw kai goong sot, Pad Thai sen jan man goong, Fresh tangerine juice

-Expect to Pay: THB 80 – Pad Thai, Around THB 85 – Fresh tangerine juice
+Expect to Pay: About THB 80 for the pad thai, THB 85 for the fresh tangerine juice

 How to Get There: Thipsamai is just a few doors down from Raan Jay Fai.
 It isn’t near any train stations so it’s easiest to go by taxi or Uber.